How to cite this paper

 content stays on the database until the user removes it.

 Finally, there has to be some acknowledgment of the people who work on the project.
-We

-have a fantastic set of programmers that builds us some very nice software, and we have a good
+have a fantastic set of programmers that builds us some very nice software, and we

-group of Content Managers who marshall the content through the workflow and deal with the
+group of Content Managers who marshall the content through the workflow and deal with

 exceptions and communicate with the publishers.
-But, we have a group in the middle that writes
+But, we have a group in the middle

 and maintains the XSL transforms.

-Because we work exclusively with documents and document XML, I have found that it is much
+Because we work exclusively with documents and document XML, I have found that it

-easier to start with a (technically oriented) person with a publishing or printing background
+easier to start with a (technically oriented) person with a publishing or printing

-and teach them how to write a transform than to take a brilliant programmer and teach them how
+and teach them how to write a transform than to take a brilliant programmer and teach

 to think about documents.